dpnpinto/PintArch/README.md

 ### Special keys
 * MODKEY Prt sc -> Print All Screen to a file in Imagens
 * MODKEY | ShiftMask Prt sc -> Print Selected Screen to a file Imagens

+## Keys that I use in ST
+* ...
+Some more details missing here